“The only thing standing between you and your goal is the bullshit story you keep telling yourself as to why you can’t achieve it.”

 I thought that my opinion would be very biased about this topic and so I went looking for other opinions and these threads looked interesting.

-I personally do not think specialisation is for everyone, but if you do think about it, then you should take the plunge.
-My sweetheart friend Vee always says how much she regrets not doing it.
-LIFE SHOULD NOT BE ABOUT REGRETS...
-EITHER BY DOING IT AND HAVING A HUGE LOAN OR BY NOT DOING IT AND FEELING AN EMPTINESS...
+I personally do not think specialisation is for everyone, but if you do think about it often, then you should take the plunge.

-Among the recognized dental specialities, CODA now accredits fellowship programs for board-eligible speciality graduates in four areas
+Among the recognised dental specialities, CODA now accredits fellowship programs for board-eligible speciality graduates in four areas

 Cleft and craniofacial surgery